 Panasonic sold its entire stake in Tesla last fiscal year - Nikkei

-TOKYO, June 25 (Reuters) - Japan's Panasonic Corp 6752.T sold all of its stake in Tesla Inc TSLA.O last fiscal year, in a move that likely earned it billions of dollars to fund new investments, the Nikkei business daily reported on Friday.
+TOKYO, June 25 (Reuters) - Japan's Panasonic Corp 6752.T sold all of its stake in Tesla Inc TSLA.O last fiscal year which helped it earn billions of dollars in proceeds to fund new investments, the Nikkei business daily reported on Friday.

 (Reporting by Chang-Ran Kim; Editing by Jacqueline Wong)